 Soft, Medium or Firm – Which is best?

 The Brook and Wilde Lux mattress comes in three different firmness levels: soft, medium and firm.
-They offer a 100-night trial of the mattress, so you can choose the mattress that you think is right for you and then swap it for one of a different firmness if it doesn’t suit.
+They offer a 100-night trial of the mattress, which is shorter than many sleep trials, but that doesn’t matter to much when you can choose the mattress that you think is right for you and then swap it for one of a different firmness if it doesn’t suit.
 It also comes with a 10-year guarantee to give you the peace of mind that you need when spending this much on a mattress that you cannot try out in the shops.

 The Brook and Wilde Lux mattress is one of many ‘Bed in a box’ mattress providers out there.
 It literally arrives in a box so is easy to move upstairs and into position before unpacking.